Kotlin/kotlinx.serialization/docs/topics/serialization-polymorphism.md

 ### Serialize interfaces

 Although you cannot annotate an interface with `@Serializable`, interfaces are implicitly serializable with `PolymorphicSerializer`.
-To do so, mark the classes that implement the interface as `@Serializable` and specify them in a `SerializersModule`:
+To do so, mark the classes that implement the interface as `@Serializable` and register them in a `SerializersModule`:

 ```kotlin
 // Imports the necessary libraries